danabo/blog/content/posts/Shannon vs Universal Compression.md

 In practice, we are compressing finite chunks of data, so this fits.
 But then this is no longer online/monotonic compression.
 If you compress a finite sequence of length $n$, and then receive a continuation bringing it to length $n'$, the part of the compression which stores the length needs to be retroactively changed to bring in the new data.

-If that's not a big deal in practice, then I would argue that is because we are actually treating it more like the case of infinite sequences, but where we have a mutual length value off to the side to store the intermediate length at some point in time.
-In conclusion, the problem of online/monotonic compression implies compression of infinite sequences.
-Shannon seems to agree, since in his paper, he essentially deals with infinite sequences (by virtue of minimizing average, a.k.a. asymptotic, compression length).
+If that's not a big deal in practice, then I would argue that is because we are actually treating it more like the case of infinite sequences, but where we have a mutable length value off to the side to store the length at intermediate points in time.

+In this sense, the problem of online/monotonic compression implies compression of infinite sequences.
+Shannon implicitly invokes infinite data sequences by virtue of minimizing average, a.k.a. asymptotic, compression length.

 ## Greedy compression